DzikStar/X-SCRAPER-backend/README.md

 # X-SCRAPER-backend

-A powerful Node.js tool designed for scraping the latest assets from the [x.com](https://x.com/) platform.
-Track platform flags and monitor changes across multiple release platforms with ease.
+A powerful Node.js tool designed for scraping the latest assets from the web version of the [x.com](https://x.com/) platform that tracks platform flags and monitor changes across multiple release platforms with ease.

 ## Features
 - Scrape and download the latest assets from x.com.
-- Track platform flags across multiple releases.
+- Track platform flags across multiple releases (Web, Android, iOS / Stable, Beta, Alpha).
-- Easy-to-use and highly customizable.

 ## Requirements
-- Node.js (v14 or higher)
+- Node.js (23.6.0)
-- npm (v6 or higher)
+- npm (10.9.2)

 ## Installation
 1. Clone the repository: